Selective inference after feature selection via multiscale bootstrap: Introduction

 \section{Introduction}

-In the classical statistical inference, it is assumed that specification of a hypothesis is independent of obtained data.
+In the classical statistical inference, the specification of a hypothesis is assumed to be independent of obtained data.
 In recent years, since big and complicated data have been common in various fields, it is difficult to set hypotheses in advance.
 Thus, in modern data analysis, we commonly find useful hypotheses from obtained data using exploratory data analysis, and then we perform the classical inference for the selected hypotheses.
-However, we ignore the effects of the hypothesis selection in the classical inference, and thus this naive approach will not provide a valid statistical inference.
-Therefore, recently, the selective (or post-selection) inference, which deals with the hypothesis selection effect appropriately, has drawn considerable attention.
+However, we often ignore the effects of the hypothesis selection in the classical inference, and thus this naive approach will not provide a valid statistical inference.
+Recently, the selective (or post-selection) inference, which deals with the hypothesis selection effect appropriately, has drawn considerable attention not only in the statistical community but also in the machine learning community (e.g., \citealp{FanEtAl16, SuzumuraEtAl17, SlimEtAl19, LimEtAl20}).